raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 })(jQuery);
 ```

-"What," she asked, "is the purpose of the opening semi-colon?"
+"What," she asked, "is the purpose of the opening semicolon?"

 The truth is, I didn't really know.
 I'd read *somewhere* that when JavaScript loads your files, if you had  some buggy code in file A, then file B could be corrupted by whatever was last in file A if the environment loaded A before B. In other words, the environment behaved as if all the code was catenated together.